-(B) mandatory post-incident review of events and actions taken, if minimum, and to the extent technically feasible, have the following elements:
+(B) mandatory post-incident review of events and actions taken, if any, to make changes in business practices relating to protection of personally identifiable information.

+(c) Information security program; computer system security requirements.
+A comprehensive information security program required by this section shall at minimum, and to the extent technically feasible, have the following elements: